-I was approached by one of my existing clients to design and deliver three bespoke modules to complement their existing skills development programmes.
+I was approached by one of my existing higher education clients to design and deliver three bespoke modules to complement their existing skills development programmes.
 These modules covered networking, impact strategy and employability.

-My business and industry perspectives were fundamental to my client’s requirements; as was the fact I have real insight and experience of successfully making the transition out of academia.
+My business and industry perspectives were fundamental to my client’s requirements; as was my experience of using my PhD as launchpad to a successful career beyond academia.
 They also required expertise from someone who was able to translate this experience in to a variety of tailored, interactive learning and development interventions.

 Learning For All